Stephen-Seo/LudumDare43_SacrificesMustBeMade/README.md

 The .mmpz files are [lmms](https://lmms.io) project files.

-The game expects these resources:
+The game expects these resources (they should be in the same directory as the game executable):
  - ld43\_music.ogg
  - ld43\_winmusic.ogg
  - sfx\_death.ogg